PhoenixTales/wiki.gothicarchive.org/characters.md

 - he runs away before hopeless battle and later gets captured by Khorinis city guards as a deserter

 ## Nimblefinger
-- trader of stolen goods in _Old Camp_ removed in late alpha
+- trader of stolen goods in _Old Camp_, removed in late alpha
 - dressed like a thief
-- somehow got hold of a _Fire Stone_ of now dead apprentice of _Hellfire_
+- somehow got hold of a _Fire Stone_ of now dead _Apprentice of Hellfire_

 ## Quicktongue
 - sect novice, `stands in the Old Camp's marketplace during the day and tries to recruit people for the sect`